 How to become an Approved Motorcycle Instructor (AMI)

-To become an AMI, you must complete three qualifying tests.
+To become an AMI, you must carry out three qualifying tests.
 Part one tests your theory knowledge, part two tests your riding ability and fitness, and part three tests your ability to instruct learner motorcycle drivers.

 Becoming an AMI

 Detailed information on the AMI process is available at:

 When you first apply, an enhanced security check will be carried out by Access NI (ANI).
 Once carried out, Driver & Vehicle Agency (DVA) will send you your eligibility number which you will need to book a theory test.

 Information about the ANI check can also be found in the guide above along with a list of training materials to help you prepare for each test.